-Cabbage was widely grown in ancient China.
-In fact, the workers on the Great Wall so many years ago were fed on cabbage and rice.
-When winter came, wine was added to the cabbage to preserve it, producing a sour cabbage pleasant to the taste, which didn’t spoil.
-A thousand years later the Tartars under Genghis Khan conquered China and carried sour cabbage with them as they overran other parts of the world.
+The cabbage was widely grown in ancient China and holds timeless nutritional value.
+In fact, the workers on the Great Wall were fed on cabbage and rice.
+When winter came, the wine was added to the cabbage to preserve it, producing a sour cabbage pleasant to the taste, which didn’t spoil and a thousand years later the Tartars under Genghis Khan conquered China and carried sour cabbage with them as they overran other parts of the world.

 When the Tartars came to Eastern Europe they were still eating sour cabbage, but they were preserving it with salt rather than wine.
-The Russians, Poles and Austrians tasted this food of their conquerors and liked it.
+The Russians, Poles, and Austrians tasted this food of their conquerors and liked it.
 The Austrians named it sauerkraut.
-The Dutch brought cole slaw to America, its name deriving from kool for cabbage and sla for salad: cabbage salad.
+The Dutch brought coleslaw to America, its name deriving from kool for cabbage and sla for salad: cabbage salad.

 Pliny, the Roman naturalist, thought the best cabbages were those tiny heads that grow on the stalk after the original big head is picked.
 Gardeners who leave the cabbage stalk in the ground usually find these a few weeks later.

 Serve cabbage raw if you would get the most out of it, nutritionally speaking.
 If you must cook it, make it brief—no more than a few minutes in a tiny bit of water.
 Shred or chop it finely before cooking, so that this short cooking time will be enough.

 Cabbage is one of our best sources of vitamin C—raw, it may contain up to 50 milligrams per serving.
 It also contains considerable potassium and vitamin A. One half cup contains only 10 calories, so it is an excellent “filler” food for the calorie-counter.
 A dressing of lemon juice or vinegar adds almost no calories.
 Mayonnaise or other oily salad dressing is suitable if you are counting carbohydrate units rather than calories.

 - 5 cups shredded cabbage

-2/3 cup homemade or health store mayonnaise
+- 2/3 cup homemade or health store mayonnaise

-2 tsp fresh lemon juice
+- 2 tsp fresh lemon juice

-1/2 cup chopped, raw walnuts
+- 1/2 cup chopped, raw walnuts